 However, using all these solar automation tools can also entail significant costs.
 As robotics, drones, and other automated tools are reapplied on a certain minimum scale and across regions, it may prove to be very cost-effective in terms of total efficiency gains.
 As more and more companies invest in automation, a more focused O&M strategy can be devised.

 As the segment becomes more technology-driven, the composition of the total cost is likely to shift from personnel to digital soon.
 As per estimates, the share of personnel in the total cost will come down to 17% and the expenditure on digital equipment will comprise more than 50% of the total cost by 2028.
 It is believed that if the current pace of automation is maintained, the majority of the O&M activities will be carried out through AI-enabled field assistants instead of manpower.

 The remobilization of the workforce post-COVID will be the next big challenge for O&M players.
 Developers that have invested heavily in remote monitoring and digitalization will face fewer issues while transitioning from these difficult times.

 Our online marketplace at SafEarth, has addressed a number of these problems and has made buying solar as easy as buying a phone online.
 Our customers can get the best quality system at the best possible price, without going through the hassles discussed above.
 We automate the entire procurement process for you and ensure that you only follow the best practices.
+This allows, our plants to run smoothly and more efficiently, reducing the costs of O&M while increasing the actual output.
 In the past, we have reduced customer cost by nearly 10%, time by 40% and improved customer experience many folds.
 Connect with us today to see what solar and SafEarth can do for you.